botesjuan/API-Web-Security/module/injection-attacks.md

 >Many of the others in the list contain symbols that are meant to cause verbose errors.
 >Other payload samples attempt to bypassing authentication or waiting 10 seconds.

->Enumeration of JSON POST body fields provide an error message that indicate possible noSQL:
+>Enumeration of JSON POST body fields provide an error message that indicate possible noSQL.
+>`422 Unprocessably entity code` The ” character in the payload closes the value field and the server doesn’t know what to do with the remaining characters.

 ```JSON
 {"error":"invalid character '$' after object key:value pair"}